awsdocs/amazon-appstream2-developer-guide/doc_source/home-folders.md

 bucket-name/user/federated/user-id-SHA-256-hash/
 ```

 In this case, `user-id-SHA-256-hash` is the folder name created using a lowercase SHA\-256 hash hexadecimal string generated from the `NameID` SAML attribute value passed in the SAML federation request\.
 To differentiate users who have the same name but belong to two different domains, send the SAML request with `NameID` in the format `domainname\username`\.
-For more information, see [Single Sign\-on Access to AppStream 2\.0 Using SAML 2\.0](external-identity-providers.md)\.
+For more information, see [Single Sign\-on Access \(SAML 2\.0\)](external-identity-providers.md)\.

 The following example folder structure applies to session access using SAML federation with `NameID` SAMPLEDOMAIN\\testuser, account ID 123456789012 in the US West \(Oregon\) Region: